Code-Institute-Submissions/TennisDeveloper-Think-Tank_4_0/README.md

 4. Footer
-    - The footer section includes form with the offer to sign-up for special medical reports, which could user receive 3-4 times per month.
+    - The footer section includes a form with the offer to sign-up for special medical reports, which could users receive 3-4 times per month.

 ![footer, the footer section](/assets/images/footer.png)

 5. Book a call or Project Page
-    - User can fill-in the form his/her personal details and introduce the topic of discussion or project.
-Afterwards he/she can view the live calendar, where it is possible to book a call.
+    - The user can fill in the form with his/her personal details and introduce the topic of discussion or project.
+Afterward he/she can view the live calendar, where it is possible to book a call.

 ![book_a_call, the section for booking a call](/assets/images/book_a_call.png)